 So, what will you do in 2024?
 Fill out this quick poll and let us know what you’re most excited about!

 Taking the next big step in waterfront revitalization together

-Community members and project partners braved the cold on November 28, 2018 to help celebrate construction progress on this project.
+Community members and project partners braved the cold back in November 2018 to help celebrate construction progress on this project.

 In November 2018, Mississaugas of New Credit First Nation Chief Stacey LaForme reminded the crowd at Cherry and Commissioners Streets that they were standing on a former river.